OpenGATE/GateContrib/readme.md

   * a `readme.md` file that describe the example, the authors, the date and Gate version
   * 3 folders `mac/` `data/` `output/`.
 The first will contains all macros (`.mac` files), the second all data files needed as input for the simulations.
 Results should be written in the `output/` folder.
   * Simulation should be run by a command such as `Gate mac/main.mac`
+* It is also possible to contribute via **analysis tools**.
+If you developed a killer python script or C++ code useful for Gate simulation, feel free to share it here !